 We employ a multi-layered approach to detect fake IDs.
 Here's a breakdown of our essential methods: 1.
 Optical Character Recognition (OCR): Extract and verify text data from the ID image, looking for inconsistencies or errors.
 2. Image analysis: Examining the document for signs of tampering, manipulation, or low quality that might indicate a fake.
 3. Government database checks: Cross-checking information like ID number, issuing authority, and expiry date against official databases (where permitted).
 4. Facial matching: Comparing the selfie to the photo on the ID to verify they depict the same person.

 Authenticate candidates using a professional profile

 Filtered authenticates candidates using Linkedin, Github, Bitbucket, or Gitlab (and optionally Facebook).
-Linkedin is the most used professional profile platform in United States.
-If a candidate doesn’t have a Linkedin profile, it is highly unlikely that this candidate is working in the industry or looking for job seriously.
-Github, Bitbucket, and Gitlab are the most common platforms that developers use for programming work and open source contribution.
+Linkedin is the most used professional profile platform in the United States.
+Github, Bitbucket, and Gitlab are the most common platforms that developers use for programming work and open source contributions.
 For experienced developers, they usually have many public or private repositories that live inside Github.
 When a candidate submits their interview, they must connect one of these social media accounts.
 The hiring manager will be able to view the candidate's connected account.

 Confidence in your candidates